clberube/bisip2/docs/index.rst

 See our original
 `paper <https://ui.adsabs.harvard.edu/abs/2017CG....105...51B/abstract>`_ in
 Computers & Geosciences for more details.
-It should be noted that the original version of the BISIP was built on top of the `PyMC <https://pymc-devs.github.io/pymc/`_ framework when the code was developed in 2015.
+It should be noted that the original version of BISIP was built on top of the `PyMC <https://pymc-devs.github.io/pymc/>`_ framework when the code was developed in 2015.
 Now, BISIP uses `Goodman & Weare's Affine Invariant Ensemble sampler <https://projecteuclid.org/euclid.camcos/1513731992>`_ as implemented in the `emcee <https://emcee.readthedocs.io/en/stable/>`_ library